Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Introduction

-This limit theorem is based on a quantitative estimate for the quantum mean absolute deviation that we prove for a fixed surface.
-As will become apparent from this estimate, we can let the systole and the spectral gap shrink to $0$ and the support of the test functions expand, provided that all of this happens slowly enough when $n \to +\infty$.
-To state the quantitative theorem we need to decompose the surface in the following way.
 Given $Y >0$ we can divide the surface $X$ into a compact part where the cusps are cut at a height $Y$, and a non-compact cuspidal part: the compact part $X(Y)$ is the complement of the cuspidal part and is defined by

 where $X_{\mathfrak{b}} (Y)$ is the cuspidal zone associated with the cusp $\mathfrak{b}$ (See the background in Section \ref{s:cusps} for details or \cite[Section 2.2]{Iwa02}).
 All cuspidal zones are isometric.
 We also use the notation $L^\infty_Y(X)$ for test functions $a \in L^\infty(X)$ such that the support of $a$ satisfy $\spt a \subset X(Y)$.
 Throughout the paper, we will write $A \lesssim_D B$ to denote that $A \leq C_D B$ with a constant $C_D$ depending on $D$.